pedroanisio/docs-prompt-eng/guidelines-ai-agents-syntax.md

     - *Explanation*: A structured format in which the user provides input to the AI agent.
     - *Example*: A text input in a defined format, such as `TEXT="""<content>"""`.

-## Use of Status Codes
+## Status Codes

-The use of HTTP status codes in AI agent configuration is inspired by the standardized communication protocol used in web development.
-These codes provide a consistent way to communicate the outcome of a request or transaction.

-### HTTP Status Codes

-HTTP status codes are standardized codes returned by servers to indicate the result of a client's request.
+In the context of the agent configuration described, status codes are used to indicate the outcome of processing the input request.
 They are divided into five categories:

 1. **1xx (Informational)**: The request was received, continuing the process.
 2. **2xx (Success)**: The request was successfully received, understood, and accepted.
 3. **3xx (Redirection)**: Further action needs to be taken to complete the request.
 4. **4xx (Client Error)**: The request contains bad syntax or cannot be fulfilled.
 5. **5xx (Server Error)**: The server failed to fulfill a valid request.

-### Status Codes in the Agent Configuration

-In the context of the agent configuration described, status codes are used to indicate the outcome of processing the input request.

 ### Success (Status 200)